 Explore the world from your global classroom aboard a Semester at Sea (SAS) Voyage!
-Whether you want to do a summer or semester program, SAS has a voyage for you.
-Take courses accredited by the University of Virginia while sailing around the world, earning UWEC credits.
+Take courses accredited by Colorado State University while sailing around the world, earning UWEC credits.
 Semester at Sea is a great study abroad option for any major with a wide variety of courses offered on board for each program.
 The courses are delivered integrating each international experience to facilitate global, comparative, field based education.
 You will do Faculty Directed Practica in countries and curricula of your choice.
 To learn more about Semester at Sea and the upcoming voyages, click here!

 Semester at Sea is a fantastic program choice for students who want to see it all!
-Why not visit 11 international destinations while studying abroad instead of just one or two?
-For the spring 2014 voyage, see Hawaii, Japan, China, Vietnam, Singapore, Burma, India, Mauritius, South Africa, Ghana, and Morocco.
-For the Summer 2014 Voyage, see Portugal, Spain, Scotland, Ireland, Norway, Russia, Sweden, Finland, and Poland.
-Allow yourself a well-rounded study abroad experience!
+Why not visit 9 international destinations while studying abroad instead of just one or two?
+For the fall 2017 voyage, see the Netherlands, Spain, Ghana, South Africa, India, Burma, Vietnam, China, and Japan.

 HOUSING & MEALS

-While studying aboard the MV Explorer, you will reside in a cabin which accommodates 2-4 students.
+While studying aboard the MV World Odyssey, you will reside in a cabin which accommodates 2-3 students.
 Each room has a closed-circuit television, fridge, private bathroom, telephone, and a wardrobe.
 There are 2 dining rooms on board with indoor and outdoor eating areas where 3 meals per day are served buffet style.
-Even when in port, you can go back to the ship for all meals.

 To learn about eligibility requirements, academic offerings, and the academic calendar click here: Academics - Semester at Sea